ramr/songsmith/README.md

 ## Search Functions

-The songsmith utility provides 3 different ways to filter songs.
-This can be done by searching for song title, album titles or artist/band names.
+The songsmith utility provides a few ways to filter songs.
+This can be done by searching for song title, album titles, artist/band names, or genre.
 These filters are just text that matches up in the title - one or more words contained in the title (and in the same order) or a more complicated set as containing multiple choices.